ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 List the most significant changes, starting in version 1.0.9.

+## 3.0.10

+- Fix bug in ps-elvia-add-tariff so it connects to API.

 ## 3.0.9

 - Fix Nord Pool input for current state node, to read data when payload is set to entity.